This year, Michigan DECA will be hosting Virtual District Conferences.

 Medallions with red, white, and blue ribbons will be presented to the top overall finalists in each competitive event.
 These individuals will be eligible to represent your district at the State Career Development Conference.

-Number of finalists attending the State Conference will be set according to the paid memberships in each district, by November 30.
-This number will be announced to students by the Event Coordinator when you check in for your competitive event.
+The number of finalists attending the State Conference will be set according to the paid memberships in each district, by November 30.

 Each participant is expected to have a pen or pencil and a calculator for each event.
 Other items (workbooks, notebooks, handouts, etc.) are not allowed.
 Cell phones, smartphones, smartwatches, iPads, iPods, PDAs, programmable calculators and graphing calculators may not be used during competition, which includes during prep-time, waiting for judges, and during competition in role-play events.